jundalisay/superb/content/en/research/kepler/harmony/book-1/part-31.md

 of others; it is equal to itself, and its own perfect Measure, the basis^’^ of Geometrical knowledge.

-XXXV Proposition
+## Proposition 35

-The side of the Tetragon derives its Geometrical description [method of drawing] from its angles, if it is drawn independently of a circle {extra circulum) and if it is inscribed in a circle this description is of the third degree of kno wledge,the description of its square^^ is of the second degree, and so is that of the area of the figure.
+The side of the Tetragon derives its Geometrical description [method of drawing] from its angles, if it is drawn independently of a circle {extra circulum) and if it is inscribed in a circle this description is of the third degree of kno wledge,the description of its square is of the second degree, and so is that of the area of the figure.

 Let the Tetragon be OQPR, its angle, by XXXIII of this book, is a right angle, so by Euclid 1.46^^^ it is easy, given the side, to describe (draw) the Tetragon.

-Since it has four angles it has the same number of sides;
-thus two sides that meef^^ cut off two quarters of the P
+Since it has 4 angles it has the same number of sides; thus two sides that meef^^ cut off two quarters of the P
 Circle, that is half the circle.
 So by XXXIV of this book the end-points of contiguous sides lie on a diameter of the B 1 Xt circle.

 As QO, QP, which form the right angle OQP in the semicircle OQP, have their end-points 0,P lying on the di­ O
 *
 ameter OLP of the circle.
-So by Eiwlid 1.47 the [sum of the] squares of the two sides OQ QP is equal to the square of the diameter.^^"^ And if [an area equal to] a half of the square of the diameter is redrawn in the shape of a square, by Euclid 11.14 the side of this square will be the side of the Tetragon.^^‘^ So the square of the side is Expressible.
+So by Eiwlid 1.47 the [sum of the] squares of the two sides OQ QP is equal to the square of the diameter.

+If [an area equal to] a half of the square of the diameter is redrawn in the shape of a square, by Euclid 11.14 the side of this square will be the side of the Tetragon.

+So the square of the side is Expressible.
 And because the ratio of the square OP to the square OQ is 2 to 1, not the ratio of a square number to a square Number; [and] OP is in fact Expressible in length: therefore the side OQ is Expressible only in square, by Euclid X.9.